Our Staff Members

 Lindelwa Nxele,Programme Officer AIP

 Lindelwa grew up in Durban.
-She completed her Political Science and Social Anthropology undergraduate courses and further received a Master’s Degree in an honours degree in Social Anthropology under the School of Social Sciences at the University of KwaZulu-Natal (UKZN).
+She completed her Political Science and Social Anthropology undergraduate courses and further received a Master’s Degree in Social Anthropology under the School of Social Sciences at the University of KwaZulu-Natal (UKZN).
 She first worked as a tutor at the Social Anthropology department at UKZN, before starting her career in the NGO sector, where she mostly held research, monitoring and evaluation positions, assessing organisational programs and engaging in advocacy activities.
 Her previous position was with an international organisation called Brien Holden Vision Institute (Formerly known as International Centre for EyeCare Education).
-She is passionate about knowledge dissemination, social cohesion, organisational learning, personal development as well as socio-spiritualism.
+She is passionate about knowledge dissemination, social cohesion, organisational learning, personal development as well as contextual-spiritualism.

 Bukelwa Makasi, PSAM Office Administrator